firaskhalayleh-it/twinty-days-of-js/README.md

 The Mozilla Developer Network (MDN) is a comprehensive resource for web developers.
 It provides detailed documentation, guides, tutorials, and examples for various web technologies, including JavaScript and the DOM.
 It is an excellent reference for understanding the usage and functionality of different DOM methods and properties, for sure we cant remember all commands in js so this site help us tor remember the command and understand it You can access MDN at [developer.mozilla.org](https://developer.mozilla.org/).

+# Values and Data Types

+Values are chunks of data that we work with in programming.
+They can represent various types of information, such as text, numbers, or objects.
+In JavaScript, there are two main categories of data types: primitive types and objects.

+## Primitive Types
+Primitive types are the most basic types of data in JavaScript.
+They include:

+- Strings: Used to represent text.
+Strings can work with Unicode characters, including emojis.
+- Numbers: Used to represent numerical values.
+- Null: Represents the intentional absence of any object value.
+- Undefined: Represents the absence of a defined value.
+- Boolean: Represents a logical value of either true or false.

+## String Manipulation
+Strings in JavaScript can be accessed and manipulated using various methods.
+Here are some commonly used methods:

+- `[]` Operator: Used to access individual characters in a string by specifying the index.
+- `indexOf()`: Finds the index of a specific substring within a string.
+- `includes()`: Checks if a target substring exists within a string.
+- `startsWith()`: Checks if a string starts with a specific substring.
+- `toLowerCase()` and `toUpperCase()`: Convert the text to lowercase or uppercase.

+These methods allow you to work with and manipulate strings effectively.